Prof9/PixelPet/README.md

 ### Bitmap

 The bitmap is simply a full image that is being operated on.
-This uses .NET's Bitmap class internally, and thus can be in any format that .NET's Bitmap class supports.
+Internally this is an array of integers, one per pixel.
 The bitmap can be imported from various file formats; this has not been extensively tested, however, so using standard PNG images in 24-bit RGB or 32-bit RGBA format is advised.
 You can also export the bitmap to a standard PNG image file.

 ### Bytestream